CettleK/CettleK/README.md

  I have a Bachelor of Science in Computer Science @ CSUSB in an ambition to be a Software Engineer!

- My portfolio at the moment is small but I plan to fill it up with past projects or upcoming projects to stay tuned!
+ My portfolio at the moment is small but I plan to fill it up with my past projects or upcoming projects so stay tuned!